navina1/ReactPractice-Prateek/practice1/README.md

 2.Build a component that allows transferring of items between two lists. - Transfer

 3.Build a stopwatch widget that can measure how much time has passed- Stopwatch

+4. Build a counter with a history of the values and ability to undo/redo actions.-Counter